 - Tourism: Switzerland has a highly developed tourism sector.
 The major cities and mountainous regions are most popular with visitors.

 - Finance: Switzerland has a thriving banking sector.
 The financial sector employs around 5.6% of the Swiss workforce.

 Does Switzerland sound like an ideal country for you to expand your business?
 If so, the easiest way to do it is by using Switzerland toll free numbers.

-Global Call Forwarding gives you easy access to Switzerland toll free numbers.
+Global Call Forwarding gives you easy access to Switzerland virtual toll free numbers.
 It takes just minutes to sign up and you can choose as many numbers as you like throughout different Swiss cities.
 Once you have set up your Switzerland toll free numbers, you can use them for advertising your company and giving your customers a great way to contact you without having to pay international calling rates.
 Here are a few more advantages of Switzerland toll free numbers:

 - Save money: Switzerland toll free numbers save your Swiss customers money because they don’t have to pay for the call.
 This means they are more likely to get in touch, and they will have the added confidence of using a familiar, local number.